 Out of stock

 Specimens sold through this listing are young juveniles approximately 2nd instar with a body length under 1 inch long (not counting whip and antenniform legs).
 With the extra appendages they appear far larger.
 They are available unsexed only.
 Please do not ask.
-They are not easily sexed until they grow larger.
+They are not easily sexed until they grow much larger.

 Giant Vinegaroons Mastigoproctus tohono are non-venomous arachnids that look like scorpions (if they look like anything on this planet at all).
 The scorpion’s “tail” and “stinger” are replaced by a whip tail.
 Not counting the tail and whips, adults grow to reach about 2.75 to 3 inches (body length with pedipalps/claws).
 Amazingly, and despite their rather intimidating appearance, these large animals are completely harmless to humans.
 They do however emit a spray that smells like vinegar (hence the name) and I’d recommend not putting the bug in your mouth or near your eyes and face.
 Unlike scorpions, their “pincers” consist of three parts instead of two.
 They use these to catch live prey like crickets or roaches.